Chapter 3:

 Xxxxx drank the potion while listening.

-“What you were warning me about earlier,” he said, wincing from the taste.
+“What you were warning me about earlier,” he said, wincing at the taste.

-Hendrix nodded.
-He retrieved the box that lay under the flap of a carpet, moved to the kitchen counter, and placed it near Xxxxx.
+Hendrix nodded, retrieved the box hidden under a carpet flap, moved it to the kitchen counter, and placed it near Xxxxx.

 “Will I be able to do what you just did?”